jrjones/blog.jrj.org/_posts/2009-01-16-jrjs-top-10-twitter-posts-about-the-financial-crisis.md

 date: 2009-01-16 16:58
 author: jrj
 comments: true
-categories: [Economics, Financial Crisis, Humor, Twitter]
+tags: [Economics, Financial Crisis, Humor, Twitter]
+category: Economics
 ---
 A little levity in honor of a crazy market, I thought I’d share my top-10 twitter comments about the economy over the last few months.
 For more, <a href="http://www.twitter.com/jrj">http://www.twitter.com/jrj</a>